KCL WMS Constitution

 Takes minutes at committee meetings and assists with administration of the society.
 Disseminates appropriate information to committee members and society members within 48 hours of meetings.
 Produces a monthly newsletter to keep members updated with society news.
 Assists in check and responding to society emails.

-As with Events Officers 1 and 2, Events Officer 3 will form the events team, organising lectures, workshops, trips away and social function.
-In addition, they will take the lead in organising the annual Summer Expedition - its preparation, advertisement, deployment, execution, and recovery.
+They will take the lead in organising the annual Summer Expedition both in the planning - its preparation and advertisement - and on the trip itself through its deployment, execution, and recovery.
 They are also responsible for the expedition equipment.

 Annual General Meeting